-Before you consider using the resource online, please read "How to use Healthy Minds" within the introduction section of the resource.
-All sessions and supporting resources can be accessed here and the Q&A is a helpful document that provides an overview of the resource which could be shared with participants' prior to sessions.
+Before you consider using the resource online, please read the Healthy Minds handout that gives an overview of the resource.
 Also ensure you are familiar with the online platform you intend to use and your technology is fit for purpose.